ecadlabs/ansible-role-tezos-node/README.md

     snapshot_url:

 The path or URL to the snapshot file that will be used for the initial import of your node.
-The snapshot will be stored to the host and mounted via a volume into a short-lived docker image responsible for the import process.
+The snapshot will be downloaded to the target host's filesystem and mounted via a volume into a short-lived docker image responsible for the import process.

         snapshot_tmp_file: /tmp/snapshot